Stuart McCall: Rangers

 McCall was appointed manager of Rangers on 12 March 2015, agreeing a contract with the club to the end of the 2014–15 season.
 In his first match in charge Rangers were held to a 1–1 draw at home by bottom-placed Livingston on 14 March 2015.
 Rangers finished third in the 2014–15 Scottish Championship and in the Premiership play-off final they were beaten 6–1 on aggregate by McCall's former team Motherwell.
 Insisting he had "done a decent job" he wanted to extend his contract for the following season.
 Rangers instead opted to appoint Mark Warburton as manager for the new season.

 Bradford City (second period as manager)

 McCall returned for a second period as manager of Bradford City on 20 June 2016, replacing Phil Parkinson.
-McCall gave up his coaching role with the Scottish national team.
-In his first season the team reached the 2017 EFL League One play-off Final, but lost 1–0 to Millwall.
+McCall gave up his coaching role with the Scotland national team.
+In his first season the team reached the 2017 EFL League One play-off final, but lost 1–0 to Millwall.
 After a run of six consecutive defeats, McCall was sacked by Bradford on 5 February 2018.
 The team were still sitting in sixth place in 2017–18 EFL League One when McCall was sacked, but had fallen 13 points behind the automatic promotion places.